Call today. Real answers, right now.

 Sexual abuse and sexual assault is a broad term that can be used to describe a large number of criminal charges such as rape, molestation, aggravated sexual assault, and criminal sexual conduct among others.
 In general, sexual assault is defined as using real or threatened violence as a way to unwillingly force an individual to engage in sexual acts.
 This type of incident occurs frequently, though not only, in:

-- Ridesharing or taxi services
+- Ridesharing or taxi services such as Uber and Lyft

 - Nursing homes